 Don’t forget about ethical and social norms

-There are tricky cases when you’ve double-checked everything and thought over every part, but there’s still a small detail that grows into a big problem.
+There are tricky cases when you’ve double-checked everything and thought over every part of your animation design, but there’s still a small detail that grows into a big problem.
 Here’s an example of one of our own oversights.

-When creating the interface and animations, take into account not only the technical side and usability but also cultural norms.
+When creating an interface and animations, take into account not only technical considerations and usability but also cultural norms.
 You definitely don’t want to lose users because of insensitivity.

 How to choose a tool for designing animations

-There are a number of popular tools for motion design and prototyping, including Principle for Mac, Flinto, Framer, After Effects, Origami Studio, and Form.
+There are a number of popular tools for motion design and prototyping including Principle (for macOS), Flinto, Framer, After Effects, Origami Studio, and Form.
 Your choice of mobile animation software should depend on your goals.

 Principle and Flinto

-Principle and Flinto are the easiest to use.
+Principle and Flinto are the easiest motion design tools to use.
 At the same time, they have a number of limitations such as the inability to implement 3D animations and export specifications for developers.
-Also, animations always occur between artboards, which means that a serious prototype can quickly become messy.
+Also, animations in Principle and Flinto always occur between artboards, which means that a serious prototype can quickly become messy.
 Thus, you’ll need to use some additional tools.
 Nevertheless, with Principle and Flinto you can quickly build prototypes and create custom animations.

-After Effects isn’t intended for prototyping.
-But it has a wide variety of tools and resources for creating different types of animation.
-With its built-in plugins, it has tools for exporting an animation to code.
-It’s a bit harder to master than Principle or Flinto, however.
+After Effects isn’t intended for prototyping, but it has a wide variety of tools and resources for creating different types of animations.
+With its built-in plugins, After Effects can also export animations to code.
+This program is a bit harder to master than Principle or Flinto, however.

 Framer, Origami Studio, and Form

-Framer, Origami Studio, and Form are powerful tools for prototyping, though they each have a steep learning curve.
-They’re based on coding or visual programming.
+Framer, Origami Studio, and Form are powerful prototyping tools based on coding or visual programming, but they each have a steep learning curve.

-In terms of development, there’s one important detail you need to take into account when choosing the right tool for your needs – delivery.
+In terms of development, there’s one important detail you need to take into account when choosing the right tool for your needs: delivery.
 Nowadays, there’s no generally accepted standard for delivering prototypes and animations to developers.
 Some designers make specifications for each micro-interaction manually.
-Some designers send a video or .gif file and then help the developer by describing the flow.
+Others send a video or GIF file and then help the developer by describing the flow.
 Some combine both methods.
 This happens because the tools listed above either lack features to solve the problems of delivery or solve them only partially.

 A few tips to top it off

-Prepare your layout for import into the prototyping tool
+Prepare your layout for importing into the prototyping tool

-This is especially important when creating an animation for an already approved UI with a lot of details and elements.
-To simplify your further work, carefully structure the components in your layout: give meaningful names to layers, combine layers into groups, get rid of unnecessary layers, and merge the components that you aren’t going to animate into one or two assets.
-For example, if you’re making a scroll animation of content in a list, you don’t need to have every element of the list as a separate layer, not to mention every icon and button.
+This is especially important when creating an animation for an approved UI with a lot of details and elements.
+To simplify your further work, carefully structure the components in your layout: give meaningful names to layers, combine layers into groups, get rid of unnecessary layers, and merge the components you aren’t going to animate into one or two assets.
+For example, if you’re making an animation for scrolling content in a list, you don’t need every list element to be a separate layer, not to mention every icon and button.

 Watch the duration of your animations

-No matter how fun it is to animate static mockups and play with bounce effects and splashes, remember that what you’re creating isn’t a cartoon, but rather an interface.
+No matter how fun it is to animate static mockups and play with bounce effects and splashes, remember that what you’re creating isn’t a cartoon but rather an interface.
 If you abuse animations, they’ll clutter your UX instead of improving it.
 One of the most important characteristics of an animation is its duration.
 Animations that are too long make users wait, which nobody likes.
-To define the right duration, use your own sense of time as well as guidelines.
+To define the right duration, follow guidelines and use your own sense of timing.

-For example, in the Material Design guidelines, there’s a special Motion section.
-Using the information in these guidelines, you can easily create effective and functional motion design.
-Another reference you can use is the 12 principles of animation from the Disney studio.
-These principles are based on years of Disney’s experience, and suggest how to create more natural, lively, and realistic animations.
-But, when using animation to improve a mobile app, don’t forget – you’re building an interface, not a cartoon!
+For example, there’s a Motion section in the Material Design guidelines.
+Using the information in these guidelines, you can easily create an effective and functional motion design.
+Another reference you can use is the 12 principles of animation from Disney.
+These principles are based on years of Disney’s experience and suggest how to create natural, lively, and realistic animations.
+But when using animation to improve a mobile app, don’t forget that you’re building an interface, not a cartoon!